GambitBSM/GambitBSM.github.io/content/en/documentation/help/common_problems_and_questions.md

 In this case, HDF5 would have to be installed and GAMBIT rebuilt for the YAML file to work as-is.
 Alternatively, you could specify a different printer.

+##### Running `pippi` gives me the error `undefined symbol: rb_safe_level error`

+This error results from having the wrong version of Ruby installed. `rb_safe_level` was removed in `ruby 3.0`, so using any versions after this will result in this error - it is recommended that you use `ruby 2.7.6`.

+The easiest way to install and use different versions of Ruby is via the [Ruby Version Manager ⧉](https://rvm.io/).

 ### Miscellaneous Questions